Caloni/caloni/content/post/retorno-do-pathisdirectory.md

     00401030 83c408          add     esp,8
     0:000>

-Ou seja, para pastas locais a função simplesmente usa a conhecidíssima [GetFileAttributes](http://msdn.microsoft.com/en-us/library/aa364944(VS.85).aspx), que retorna o flag 0x10 setado caso se trate de uma pasta, de acordo com a documentação:
+Ou seja, para pastas locais a função simplesmente usa a conhecidíssima GetFileAttributes, que retorna o flag 0x10 setado caso se trate de uma pasta, de acordo com a documentação:

 "The attributes can be one or more of the following values.